-Water consumption per ton of dry rubber is also stable and consistent with the target set: below 20 m3/T. Water is used for cleaning the cup lumps: a step that is required to meet the clients' quality standards.
+Water consumption per ton of dry rubber is also stable and consistent with the target set: below 20 m/T. Water is used for cleaning the cup lumps: a step that is required to meet the clients' quality standards.
 Irrigation needs in the nurseries are closely monitored and based on rainfall data; only the water millimetres needed by the plants are applied.
 Drip irrigation is preferred as it is more efficient and reduces erosion risks.

-Evolution of average water consumption (m3/T)
+Evolution of average water consumption (m/T)

-Water consumption per ton of FFBWater consumption per ton of dry rubber
+- Water consumption per ton of dry rubber